 Paramount Global on the Auction Block: Skydance Sweetens Bid Amidst Media M&A Frenzy

 Paramount Global (PARA), one of the largest entertainment companies in the US, is locked in a buyout battle.
-The company is owned by David Ellison, according to a Saturday report in The Wall Street Journal.
+The company is owned by Skydance Media, the production company founded by David Ellison, according to a Saturday report in The Wall Street Journal.
 The offer is sweetened to fend off other bidders.
 The battle is part of a larger trend of media companies leveraging partnerships or outright acquisitions in an increasingly competitive industry.

 Skydance’s Revised Offer: Balancing Interests